Frequently Asked Questions

 Why do you need an intake form before the first session?

-Your intake form is more than paperwork—it’s an opening.
+Your intake form is more than paperwork.
+It’s an opening.

 It helps me learn about your history, your health, and your hopes for our time together.
 It helps me understand what your body has carried, and what it still might be holding.
 It helps us begin with informed consent: where care is not just given, but co-created.